-Laboratory characterization of the ventilation system and preparation of test methodology the state of the s
+3.1 Laboratory characterization of the ventilation system and preparation of test methodology

 The investigated ventilation system is of the self-adjusting type, it is conceived to be fitted in the upper part of the window, breadthwise, between the transom and the glazing unit, reducing this way the glazed surface.

 Inside the system works a ventilation grid that with faint or no wind, allows for a satisfactory level of natural ventilation of the indoor environment, while it automatically stops working due to the action of the external pressure as soon as the atmospheric conditions change.
-The system is conceived in a way hat it allows to keep acceptable conditions of indoor ventilation even when there is a strong wind outside.
+The system is conceived in a way that it allows to keep acceptable conditions of indoor ventilation even when there is a strong wind outside.

-The system works thanks to the internal grid with self-adjusting air intake consisting of punched thin plates oscillating perpendicul rly to the ventilator a d of two baffles, the former being placed on the outside for the natural collection of air, the latter inside, turned upwards, to convey the air flow indoors avoiding air draughts and rain water seepage."
+The system works thanks to the internal grid with self-adjusting air intake consisting of punched thin plates oscillating perpendicularly to the ventilator and of two baffles, the former being placed on the outside for the natural collection of air, the latter inside, turned upwards, to convey the air flow indoors avoiding air draughts and rain water seepage.

-According to the characteristics declared a d checked in the laboratory, it is envisaged that with external air pressures greater that 20 Pa, the internal thin plates, by automatically placing themselves against the internal face of the system, manage to prevent a certain amount of air from seeping inside, by limiting the flow just to the air passing through the holes of the thin plates a d throught the little gaps between them.
-With pressures less than 20 Pa, the system must ensure a constant air flow lying between 15 m3/h and 30 m3/h, according to the size of the system.
+According to the characteristics declared and checked in the laboratory, it is envisaged that with external air pressures greater that 20 Pa, the internal thin plates, by automatically placing themselves against the internal face of the system, manage to prevent a certain amount of air from seeping inside, by limiting the flow just to the air passing through the holes of the thin plates and throught the little gaps between them.

+With pressures less than 20 Pa, the system must ensure a constant air flow lying between 15 $m^{3}/h$ and 30 $m^{3}/h$ , according to the size of the system.

-In order to characterize the system, the "ad hoc" test chamber for the mea urement of low pressures, already described in the previous chapter, was used.
+In order to characterize the system, an "ad hoc" test chamber for the measurement of low pressures was used; the chamber was built according to the provisions contained in the Belgian standard NBN D 50-001.